 To be considered for this award, please complete all sections of the online application and upload all required materials.
 Only complete applications submitted by the stated deadline will be considered.
 Thank you for your cooperation.

-William R. Gard Scholarship-APPLY NOW FOR FALL SEMESTER
+William R. Gard Scholarship-CLOSED

 The William R. Gard Memorial Scholarship was established by NAMM, the National Association for Music Merchants, in an effort to encourage individuals to pursue education and careers in the music products industry.